Freeman House (Murfreesboro, North Carolina)

 Freeman House, also known as The Hertford Academy, is a historic school building located in the Murfreesboro Historic District at Murfreesboro, Hertford County, North Carolina.
-It was built about 1810, and is a two-story, Federal style brick building with a hip roof and central passage plan.
+It was built about 1810, and is a two-story, Federal-style brick building with a hip roof and central passage plan.
+Its brickwork is laid in Flemish bond.
 It is considered the birthplace of Chowan University.

 It was listed on the National Register of Historic Places in 1971.